wilkerwma/admission-test/README.md

  1. Recover Password Page
  1. Task Board Page

- Instead of fully detailed requirements we are sending you 8 User Stories.
-They are simplified in a way that you will not need further clarification on how to implement them.
+ Instead of fully detailed requirements, we are sending you 8 User Stories.
+They are simplified in such a way that you will not need further clarification on how to implement them.
 The **Acceptance Criteria** will be used as guidelines when reviewing your delivery.